Dustfade/mcv-game-issues/README.md

 - Make sure you are playing on the latest version
 - Check if someone else reported the bug
 - Describe the bug
-- Describe how to reproduce the error.
+- Describe how to reproduce the bug.
 - If this bug is map specific, type in console `status` to check map name
 - Attach a screenshot / video
 - Describe your PC Hardware configuration: